dgaydukov/cert-aws/sa/files/sa.md

 * beanstalk - app management platform (you just upload code and beanstalk configure everything else use it's own CF templates)
 * cloudFormation - infra management platform.
 If you need to provision a lot of resources use CloudFormation, if you have something like LAMP stack use beanstalk
 OpsWorks Stacks create lifecycle events and on each of them some recipes could be executed (default events - setup/configure/deploy/undeploy/shutdown).
-OpsWorks for Chef Automate - fully managed Chef server and automation tools for ci/cd.
-You can migrate to it from Stacks, but you would need to rewrite some recipes, but most recipes would work without any change.
-OpsWorks for Puppet Enterprise - managed Puppet Enterprise server and automation tools for ci/cd (including orchestration/provisioning/deploying services in ec2)
 You can use cf template to create stack:
 * use cf template to create VPC/Route53/Nat/Bastion and so on (but not ec2, they are created inside opsWorks)
-* using `AWS::OpsWorks::Stack` create stack and `AWS::OpsWorks::App` to create java app (or any other programming language)
+* use `AWS::OpsWorks::Stack` create stack and `AWS::OpsWorks::App` to create java app (or any other programming language)
 * use `AWS::OpsWorks::Instance` to create instances (don't use `AWS::EC2::Instance`)

 ###### SWF